TABLE OF CONTENTS

 4.4 Tie Breaking Rules

-Stroke Play – When competitor’s scores are tied after a stipulated round, ties will be broken by matching the competitor’s scores, starting with the total net for the nine holes played on the front nine holes, then the last six holes played on the front nine, then the last three holes played on the front nine, then the nine holes on the back nine holes, then the last six holes of the back nine, and so forth until the tie is broken.
+Stroke Play – When competitor’s scores are tied after a stipulated round, ties will be broken by matching the competitor’s scores, starting with the total net for the nine holes played on the back nine holes, then the last six holes played on the back nine, then the last three holes played on the back nine, then the last hole to the first hole until the tie is broken.

 Match Play – When competitors are tied or all holes are even after a stipulated round, the tie is broken by playing extra holes continuously from hole number 1 until the tie is broken.
 Net scores using handicap and strokes defined by hole will be compared.